Download this advocacy guide (updated July 2023; 16 pages; pdf)

 When a bill passes the first committee, it goes to the next committee assignment (if there is one).
 After passing all assigned committees, it goes to the full House or Senate for a vote.
 Once it passes the House or Senate, the bill is reported to the other chamber for their action.
 That chamber will then assign it to one, two or three committees where the bill will have to pass before coming to the full chamber for a vote.
 A bill must pass both chambers in exactly the same form in order to go to the governor for their signature.
 If it is amended by one chamber it must go back to the other chamber for their concurrence.

-A bill must have three readings in both the House and the Senate.
+A bill must have three “readings” (although they are never read aloud) in both the House and the Senate.
 A bill’s first reading is its introduction.
 Acceptance of a committee report is considered the second reading, and the floor debate and vote on the bill is considered the third reading.
 If a bill is passed with the same language by the full Senate and House, then it goes to the governor for their signature.